 Treat Yourself to a Spa Day

-After you’ve stuffed in all that you can into your time in Calgary, book at least half of a day off to unwind.
+After you’ve stuffed in all you can into your time in Calgary, book at least half a day off to unwind.
 Take a leisurely stroll in nature, get pampered with a massage, or even take a yoga class!
 The city has a lot to offer, so much so that we’ve got an entire guide to the Calgary spa and wellness scene for you to peruse.

 Take a Calgary Tour